Friday, January 31, 2025, 5:00pm – 8:30pm in Cherry Chase Multi-Purpose Room

 What is Lunar New Year Celebration?

 The Lunar New Year, also called Chun-jie (meaning Spring Festival) in Chinese, Tet in Vietnamese, Solnal in Korean, is typically celebrated in China and other Asian countries.
 It begins with the first new moon of the lunar calendar and ends on the first full moon of the lunar calendar, 15 days later.
-Its celebration is originated in China more than 3,000 years ago.
+Its celebration originated in China more than 3,000 years ago.

 The Lunar New Year holiday is a time to bring family together for feasting, with traditions like Red Lanterns to drive off bad luck, Door Couplets to wish the best for the coming new year, Paper Cuttings to bring fortune and happiness, Upside-Down Fu Characters to “pour out” luck!
 Come join us to experience some of these traditions at the Cherry Chase Lunar New Year Celebration!